 There are 12 arguments:

-• ts1 and ts2 = the two time-series
+= the two time-seriesdelay

-• delay = a constant indicating the number of time points we use to lag the series (corresponds to the \(\tau\) of the equation).
+= a constant indicating the number of time points we use to lag the series (corresponds to the \(\tau\) of the equation).embed

-• normalize: the time-series; if normalize = 0 (do nothing); if normalize = 1 (unit interval); if normalize = 2 (z-score).
+: the time-series; if normalize = 0 (do nothing); if normalize = 1 (unit interval); if normalize = 2 (z-score).mindiagline

-• tw: The Theiler window parameter.
-If set to 0, we keep all points in the recurrence plot.
-A tw of 1 would remove the recurrent points of the main diagonal.
-From values > 1, recurrent points are removed at the diagonal, and the lines parallel to it (+/-).
+of 1 would remove the recurrent points of the main diagonal.
+From values > 1, recurrent points are removed at the diagonal, and the lines parallel to it (+/-).whiteline

-We build a cross-recurrence plot (CRP) of speaker and listener gazes with starting values of 1 for delay and embed, and a very small radius.
+, and it performs an user-directed control of the series length.
+Default is do not check.We build a cross-recurrence plot (CRP) of speaker and listener gazes with starting values of 1 for delay and embed, and a very small radius.
 We rescale the distance matrix to the mean, do not normalize the series, and accept lines only if they have a minimum length of 2 (both diagonal and vertical).
 We do not compute whitelines, are constructing the recpt ourselves, and set the Theiler window to 0.

 delay = 1; embed = 1 ; rescale = 1; radius = 0.00001;